TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/SpikeInterface/README.txt

 Author: Tony de Schultz
 ______________________________________________

 This folder contains all costume python scripts to run SpikeInterface.
+It also contains a folder with .mat files holding spike sorting parameter that can be saved in the 'Spike Detection and Sorting' Window.

 SpikeInterface_Sorting.py is the main function that is executed by - and receives arguments from the MATLAB 'Spike Detection and Sorting' window (ProbeInfo, file of binary file and sorting parameters).
 It runs the individual functions for individual pipeline parts defined in the SpikeInterface_FunctionDeclaration.py function.
 Every script uses the SpikeInterface library.

+In order to be able to execute a python script via MATLAB, a path for the python.exe file in the environment in which SpikeInterface is installed has to be provided.

 The sorting parameter for the spikesorters are saved as a sorting_parameters.json file (saves a maltab cell coming from Spike_Module_ShowSpikeSortingSettings.m)
 Example code: